yanlynnnnn/tp/docs/DeveloperGuide.md

 Thus, the main interaction with **GrAB3**. will be done through commands.

 The features of GrAB3 include:
-* Keeping track of existing/new clients
+* Keeping track of existing/new clients.
-* Scheduling of upcoming appointments with clients
+* Scheduling of upcoming appointments with clients.
-* Recording of revenue from services provided
+* Recording of revenue from services provided.
-* Recording of business-related expenses
+* Recording of business-related expenses.
-* Calculation of business profit
+* Calculation of business profit.

 The purpose of this Developer Guide is to help you understand the design and implementation of **GrAB3**, so that you can get started on your contributions to **GrAB3**.